Terms & Conditions

 17.31 Please ensure you are aware of all potential costs [ as applicable] involved with your proposal ie. All Local Authority fees including site inspection fees, easement charges, new site access fees, legal fees and any other professional fees that may arise during the application process.
 Also our additional design costs where requested by yourself or a third party.

-17.33 If for whatever reason you decide not to proceed any further then we require notice of cancellation in writing.
+17.33 If for whatever reason you decide not to proceed after paying the 50% deposit, then we require notice of cancellation in writing.
 We will then invoice you on a pro rata rate for the work carried out on your verbal or written instruction.

-17.34 Additional copies of Drawings, Surveys and Structural Calculations will be provided at our discretion and a charge of £100.00 per copy will be incurred.
+17.34 Additional copies of Drawings will be provided at our discretion and a charge of £15.00 per copy will be incurred.

-17.37 If payment is not received within 14 days of the date of issue.
+17.37 If payment is not received within 7 days of the date of issue.
 Interest will be calculated under The Late Payment of Commercial Debts (Interest) Act 1998 on any invoices not paid on time and will be charged along with the compensation fee.
 Overdue invoices for private individuals will attract interest at the Statutory Rate of 8% per annum.
-The legal and non-legal costs (whether or not legal proceedings are instituted) incurred for enforcing the claim and collecting the debt including the fees of the collecting agencies and solicitors shall be reimbursed to us.
+The legal and non-legal costs (whether or not legal proceedings are instituted) incurred for enforcing the claim and collecting the debt including the fees of the Small Claims Court shall be reimbursed to us.

 18.1 Our service, obligations and responsibilities to you as agents is completed once the Local Council has reached its decision stages, if an application is withdrawn, or after four months from when your plans are first issued, whichever comes sooner.